-How to get the Creators Update today with the Windows 10 Update Assistant
+How to get the Fall Creators Update today with the Windows 10 Update Assistant

-Microsoft will begin distributing the Creators Update for Windows 10 on April 11th, 2017, through Windows Update.
-However, if you don’t have the patience to wait until the company sends you the update, you can use the Windows 10 Update Assistant, also known as the Windows 10 Upgrader, to get the Creators Update right now, starting April 5th, 2017.
-Here’s how to stop waiting and get the Creators Update on all your Windows 10 PCs and devices, whenever you want:
+Microsoft begins distributing the Fall Creators Update for Windows 10 on October 17th, 2017, through Windows Update.
+Not all systems will receive it at once and the update will be rolled out gradually, with newer computers and devices being prioritized over older ones.
+If you do not have the patience to wait until Microsoft sends you the update, you can use the Windows 10 Update Assistant, also known as the Windows 10 Upgrader, to get the Fall Creators Update right now.
+Here is how to stop waiting and get the Fall Creators Update on all your Windows 10 PCs and devices, whenever you want:

-How to get the Creators Update with the Windows 10 Update Assistant
+How to get the Fall Creators Update with the Windows 10 Update Assistant

 Now go to where you saved the executable file and open it.

-If UAC (User Account Control) is enabled on your Windows 10 PC or device, you might have to confirm that you want to run Windows 10 Upgrader.
+If UAC (User Account Control) is enabled, you might have to confirm that you want to run Windows 10 Upgrader.

 The Windows 10 Update Assistant loads and tells you whether you are running the latest version of Windows 10.
-As you want to install the Creators Update, it’s likely that you don’t have the latest version, so you should see something similar to the image below, where we’re told that “[...]
-This PC is running version 14393.
+As you want to install the Fall Creators Update, you probably do not have the latest version, so you should see something similar to the image below, where it says that “[...]
+This PC is running version 15063.
 The latest version is 16299 [...].”

-If your computer meets all the requirements for installing the Creators Update for Windows 10, the Windows 10 Update Assistant will automatically trigger the download and install processes, in a couple of seconds.
+If your PC meets all the requirements for installing the Fall Creators Update for Windows 10, the Windows 10 Update Assistant automatically starts the download and install processes, in a couple of seconds.
 If you are in a hurry, you can also start manually by clicking or tapping on the Next button.

-Your Windows 10 PC or device will start downloading all the files required to install the Creators Update.
-As this is a big update, there is a lot of data that needs to get to your computer, so it will take a while until it’s downloaded all.
+Your Windows 10 PC or device begins downloading all the files required to install the Fall Creators Update.
+As this is a big update, there is a lot of data that needs to get to your PC, so it takes a while until it is downloaded.
 If you use a laptop or a tablet, make sure that its power cord is plugged in.
 Then grab yourself a cup of coffee or tea and relax.

-If you do that, the Windows 10 Update Assistant will create a shortcut on your desktop, which you can use to continue the process at a later time.
+If you do that, the Windows 10 Update Assistant creates a shortcut on your desktop, which you can use to continue the process at a later time.

-After the Creators Update files are downloaded on your PC or device, the Windows 10 Update Assistant will begin installing the upgrade.
+After the Fall Creators Update files are downloaded on your PC or device, the Windows 10 Update Assistant begins installing the upgrade.

-After a while, you will be notified that “Your PC needs to restart to complete the update.”
-You can either wait for the 30 minutes forl the automatic rebooting to pass, or you can Restart now.
-Note that this part of the update process could take up to 90 minutes to finish.
+After a while, you are notified that “Your PC needs to restart to complete the update.”
+You can either wait 30 minutes for the automatic reboot to happen, or you can Restart now.
+Note that this part of the update process can take up to 90 minutes to finish.

-When it’s time to reboot, or right after you’ve pressed the Restart now button, you’ll get this message: “You’re about to be signed out.”
+When it is time to reboot, or right after you have pressed the Restart now button, you get this message: “You’re about to be signed out.”

-Finally, once your Windows 10 PC reboots, the installation of the Creators Update continues.
-All there’s left for you to do now is wait for it to end.
+Finally, once Windows 10 restarts, the installation of the Fall Creators Update continues.
+Note that your PC might reboot a couple of times.
+All there is left for you to do is wait for it to end.

-Then comes the final waiting: a minute or two will be required for Windows 10 Creators Update to install the latest updates and make the final configurations on your PC.
+Then comes the final waiting: a minute or two are required for Windows 10 Fall Creators Update to install the latest operating system updates and make the final configurations on your PC.

-Once the Creators Update is installed, Windows 10 should show that its version is now 1703, just like in the screenshot below.
+Once the Fall Creators Update is installed, Windows 10 shows you that its version is now 1709, just like in the screenshot below.
 To verify, go to “Settings -> System -> About” and look for the Version field on the right.

-The Creators Update brings lots of new features and enhancements to Windows 10, so most Windows 10 users will probably want to get it onto their devices as soon as possible.
-If you didn’t already get it through Windows Update, now you know how to install it with the help of the Windows 10 Update Assistant.
-And, as you’ve seen from our guide, although it does take a while to download and install everything, the whole process is not that difficult.
+The Fall Creators Update brings several new features and enhancements to Windows 10, so most Windows 10 users will probably want to get it onto their devices as soon as possible.
+If you did not already get it through Windows Update, now you know how to install it with the help of the Windows 10 Update Assistant.
+And, as you have seen from our guide, although it does take a while to download and install everything, the whole process is really not that difficult.